ShayFash/PatientManagementsystem/README.md

 This will launch the front end React app.
 After a few seconds the app will launch your browser and open up our website automatically.

-You are now free to interact with the forum!
+You are now free to interact with the website!